Lerxjp/CSSE1001/README.md

-CSSE1001 UQ sem 2 2019 course repository for Jean-Pierre Le Roux
+CSSE1001 UQ sem 2 2019 course repository

 This is a repository to track and document the course work for csse1001